KageKirin/2dimagefilter/wiki/ImageScaling.md

 Eagle.
 It was designed by Derek Liauw Kie Fa, also known as Kreed, primarily for use in console and computer emulators, and it has remained fairly popular in this niche.
-Many of the most popular emulators, including ZSNES and , offer this scaling algorithm as a feature.
+Many of the most popular emulators, including ZSNES and Visual Boy Advance, offer this scaling algorithm as a feature.

 Since Kreed released the source code under the GNU General Public License, it is freely available to anyone wishing to utilize it in a